OffchainLabs/community-helm-charts/charts/nitro/README.md

 `validation.arbitrator.redis-validation-server-config.workers` | int                                       number of validation threads (0 to use number of CPUs) | None
 `validation.arbitrator.workers` | int                                                                      number of concurrent validation threads | None
 `validation.jit.cranelift` | use Cranelift instead of LLVM when validating blocks using the jit-accelerated block validator | `true`
+`validation.jit.jit-path` | string                                                                         path to jit executable, if empty, attempts to find jit executable relative to nitro binary or in PATH | None
 `validation.jit.max-execution-time` | duration                                                             if execution time used by a jit wasm exceeds this limit, a rpc error is returned | `10m0s`
 `validation.jit.wasm-memory-usage-limit` | int                                                             if memory used by a jit wasm exceeds this limit, a warning is logged | `4294967296`
 `validation.jit.workers` | int                                                                             number of concurrent validation threads | None
 `validation.use-jit` | use jit for validation | `true`
-`validation.wasm.allowed-wasm-module-roots` | strings                                                      list of WASM module roots or mahcine base paths to match against on-chain WasmModuleRoot | None
+`validation.wasm.allowed-wasm-module-roots` | strings                                                      list of WASM module roots or machine base paths to match against on-chain WasmModuleRoot | None
 `validation.wasm.enable-wasmroots-check` | enable check for compatibility of on-chain WASM module root with node | `true` `validation.wasm.root-path` | string                                                                       path to machine folders, each containing wasm files (machine.wavm.br, replay.wasm) | None
 `ws.addr` | string                                                                                         WS-RPC server listening interface | None